Configuring Vim right

 The

-leadercharacter is your own personal modifier key, asgis Vim’s modifier key (when compared tovi).
-The defaultleaderis\, but this is not located standardly on all keyboards and requires a pinky stretch in any case.let mapleader = ","
+, but this isn’t located standardly on all keyboards and requires a pinky stretch in any case.let mapleader = ","

-<SPACE>is also a good choice.
-Note: you can of course have several “personal modifier keys” simply by mapping a sequence, but theleaderkey is handled more formally.
+is also a good choice.
+Note: you can of course have several “personal modifier keys” simply by mapping a sequence, but Vim handles theleader

 - Keep a longer history